-In addition, we provide a PSHCE programme (Ref: PSHCE policy) which gives pupils experience in Personal, Social, Health and Citizenship Education and Career Guidance appropriate to the age and ability of its pupils.
-It reflects the aims and ethos of the school, encouraging respect for other people (paying particular regard to the protected characteristics set out in the 2010 equality Act).
-Details of how the programme is delivered can be found in the relevant policy document (PSHCE policy and Schemes of Work).
-Opportunities for Spiritual, Moral, Social and Cultural (SMSC) education are embedded across the curriculum.
-More details can be found in the PSHCE Policy and Procedures document.
+In addition, we provide a PSHCE programme which gives pupils experience in Personal, Social, Health and Citizenship Education and Career Guidance appropriate to the age and ability of its pupils.
+Details of how this is delivered can be found in the relevant policy document (PSHCE policy and Schemes of Work).
+Opportunities for spiritual, moral, social and cultural development (SMSC) are also embedded across the curriculum.
+More details can be found in the PSHCE policy and schemes of work.